Doctor of Naprapathic Medicine Requirements

 - Technical skills courses, including externship credit, are not transferable into the school.
 SUNM will evaluate academic courses or programs from any accredited institution.

-- Only credits from coursework with a grade of B/3.0 (on a 4.0 scale) may be transferable into the school.
+- Only credits from coursework with a grade of B/3.0 or higher (on a 4.0 scale) may be transferable into the school.

 - Student must provide official transcripts from the institution/ where the course was taken, along with course description from the school’s catalog.